each/draft-aname/draft-ietf-dnsop-aname.md

 ANAME sibling address record substitution is made slightly more complicated by the requirement to follow chains of ANAME and/or CNAME records.
-The TTL of the substituted address records is the minimum of TTLs of all the intermediate records.
+The TTL of the substituted address records is the minimum of TTLs of the ANAME, all the intermediate records, and target records.
 This stops the end-to-end TTL from being inflated by each ANAME in the chain.

 ## ANAME substitution inside the name server